 The second study probed patterns of inheritance of UV-8 tolerance.
 General combining ability and specific combining ability were both significant for several traits in Arabidopsis.
 This suggests that plant breeders may develop UV-8 tolerant strains of plant species both in the form of pure lines and hybrids.

 In the third experiment, I found that a significant carryover effect of UV-B exposure through multiple generations Arabidopsis thaliana was evident in a subsequent generation, in either the presence or absence of UV-B, once differences in the reactions of different ecotypes were taken into account.
 However, instead of an expected accumulation of UV-B effect as a greater number of generations were exposed to the radiation, there was an apparent reversion of the cumulative, carryover effect.
 This was evident in that plants exposed to seven generations of UV-B exhibited much less carryover effect than did plants exposed for only three generations.

 Torabinejad, Javad, "Ultraviolet-B Radiation: Effects on Pollen of 34 Taxa, and Inheritance Patterns and Carryover of Radiation Response in Arabidopsis" (1999).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6575.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .